SynchronetBBS/sbbs/xtrn/dd_archive_viewer/readme.txt

 6. Archive file type configuration file
 =======================================
 The configuration file dd_arc_viewer_file_types.cfg defines the files that you want to be viewable by the archive viewer.

+Digital Distortion Archive Viewer also reads the extract and view commands for the various file types from the Synchronet configuration (in SCFG under File Options > Extractable Files and Viewable Files).
+However, the commands in dd_arc_viewer_file_types.cfg take precedence over the ones in SCFG.
+If you have a command for the same file type in both SCFG and dd_arc_viewer_file_types.cfg, the one in dd_arc_viewer_file_types.cfg will be used.

-Viewable file types are specified by their extension in square brackets.
+In dd_arc_viewer_file_types.cfg, viewable/extractable file types are specified by their extension in square brackets.
 Each archive file type must have a view command and an extract command.
 Text files must have only a view command and an IsText=Yes setting.
 The general format for each file type is as follows:

 [EXTENSION]
 VIEW=command